Course Title: Forecasting

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This course provides and introduction to methods in forecasting data.
-Techniques in univariate forecasting using exponential smoothing, time series regression models, state space models, and model selection are covered.
-The emphasis is on methods and the analysis of time series data using the covered approaches with the R statistical software.
+This course provides you with a working knowledge of forecasting methods.
+Techniques in univariate forecasting using exponential smoothing, regression methods for time series data, stationary and non-stationary time series models for seasonal and non-seasonal time series data and model selection procedures are covered.
+The emphasis is on methods and the analysis of time series data using the R statistical software.

 Objectives/Learning Outcomes/Capability Development